sodiq-code/mira/README.md

 ## What is real today?

 Every component that handles capital, evidence, or reputation is live on CC3 Testnet.
-The only non-real data is a set of convenience presets that let a reviewer exercise every underwriting outcome without setting up multiple real Sepolia wallets.

 | Component | Status |
 |---|---|